The Car Buying Process in Seven Steps

-Many people buy cars based on what they look like or what they are familiar with.
-Instead of buying the same type of car that you’ve always driven, it may be wiser to list the attributes you are looking for, and then do some research.
+Many people buy cars based on what the car looks like or what they are familiar with.
+Instead of buying the same type of car you’ve always driven, it may be wiser to list the attributes you are looking for, and then do some research.
 Really think about what you want versus what you need.
-For example, do you care most about safety, size, cargo space, reliability, etc?
-Come up with a list of options that would fit your needs.

 Step 2 – Find Financing

 Once you know what you are looking for, think about if you would like to buy new or used, or whether you want to buy or lease.
 What financing options are realistic for you based on your income and credit?